Type 2 diabetes is the fastest growing chronic condition in Australia.

 Type 2 diabetes progresses over a period of years in which the body grows increasingly resistant to insulin.
 As the body grows resistant, the pancreas responds by producing more and more insulin and burns itself out, causing the slow death of the insulin-producing cells.

-Early diagnosis is important for type 2 diabetes, because undiagnosed it can lead to complications such as blindness, kidney damage, heart attacks, or necessary amputation.
+Early diagnosis is important for type 2 diabetes, because, if it remains undiagnosed, it can lead to complications such as blindness, kidney damage, heart attacks, or even limb amputation.

 Over 2 million people are currently estimated to be at a high risk of developing type 2 diabetes and over half a million Australians may already have silent, undiagnosed type 2 diabetes.